Tropical Storm Nate poses weekend threat to Gulf Coast

 Nate's maximum sustained winds had increased by Thursday to 40 mph, with the storm forecast to remain close to that intensity all day as it moves inland over Nicaragua and Honduras, they said.

-While over land in Central America, life-threatening flash flooding and mudslides are possible, the hurricane center reported.
-Extreme rainfall totals of 15 to 20 inches are possible in Nicaragua, with up to 8 inches in Honduras.
+Life-threatening flash flooding and mudslides are possible in the Central American nations, with extreme rainfall totals of 15 to 20 inches possible in Nicaragua and up to 8 inches predicted for Honduras.
+A tropical storm warning was in effect from Sandy Bay Sirpi, Nicaragua, to Punta Castilla, Honduras, the hurricane center said.

-It's likely to strengthen Friday as it moves back into the Caribbean, CNN forecasters said.
+After crossing over Central America, Nate is expected to move back into the warm waters of the western Caribbean, CNN forecasters said.
+There, Nate could strengthen and experience an increase in forward speed, though the Yucatan Peninsula could inhibit its growth, meteorologists said.

 Rapid intensification possible

-Once the storm moves into the warm waters of the Gulf, it has the potential for "rapid intensification" meaning conditions are just right and would allow the cyclone to gain strength quickly.
+"How much Nate is able to strengthen once it hits those warm waters depends a lot on how intact the center of the storm can maintain as it traverses land," Miller said.
+"If it gets ragged, it will take some time to reform over the ocean, and that will mean less time to gain in intensity.

-"Rapid intensification is a possibility over the northwestern Caribbean or southern Gulf of Mexico while the system is traversing rather warm and deep waters," the National Hurricane Center said Wednesday.
+"But if it manages to stay together while over Central America, it will be able to take advantage of those warm waters and quickly strengthen, maybe even undergo 'rapid intensification,'" he said.

-Hurricanes Harvey, Irma, Jose, and Maria all underwent rapid intensification on their way to becoming major hurricanes earlier this season.
+Rapid intensification occurs when a storm's maximum sustained winds increase at least 35 mph in 24 hours or less.
+Hurricanes Harvey, Irma, Jose, and Maria all underwent the phenomenon on their way to becoming major hurricanes earlier this season.